n400peanuts/leverhulmeNDL/exp1/exp1README.md

 Frequency:
 -	High frequency exemplars (highFreq): 75% of exemplars are made of a high salient feature specific of that subcategory
--	Low frequency exemplars (lowFreq): 25% of exemplars are drawn from another subcategory, therefore will have a different high salient feature
+-	Low frequency exemplars (lowFreq): 25% of exemplars are drawn from another subcategory and have a different salient feature

 Dependent variable: